keploy/gsoc/2023/README.md

 **Mentors**: Charan Kamarapu, Ritik Jain, Shubham Jain.

 **Goals & Ideas**
-* Add support for dependencies in typescript.
+* Add support for `Httpclients` in typescript.
-*
+    - This sdk currently supports `node-fetch` httpClient, to support other httpclients like `axios`, `http`, etc. You can take the 1st ref below which intercepts other popular httpClients.
+* Add support for popular `Sql` databases.
+For eg: `PostgreSQL`, `MySQL`, etc. By adding support for `Sequelize`.
+* Add support for `MongoDB` framework.

 **Skills Required**
 * Typescript/Javascript